The Best Cat DNA Test Kit: Reviews & Ratings

 However, the high price tag and lack of features to justify it don’t make this option sensible for most cat parents that want to learn more about their pet.

 As the most expensive DNA test on this list, HomeDNA doesn’t deliver enough value to make it a worthwhile investment.
-However, it is the fastest-delivered full-DNA test, so if that’s a high priority, it could be an option to consider.
+Go with BasePaws (above) for the best of all worlds (price, value, information, speed).

 #1.
 (PKD-Only) EasyDNA Feline PKD Test